Trevor Roiger, Assistant Professor

 Admission into the MSAT program is on a competitive basis.
 Each year the AT program uses a Primary (Graduate School Application) and Secondary (Program Application) Selective Admission Process to admit (1) new cohort of students who will begin their program of study during the Summer term.
-The AT program begins reviewing applications on a rolling basis beginning in July of the year preceding the start of the next cohort.
-Applications are excepted until March 15th.
+The AT program begins reviewing applications on a rolling basis beginning in August of the year preceding the start of the next cohort.
+Applications are accepted until April 15th.

 In order to complete all application requirements, students must:

 - Complete the Graduate School Application and submit this to the South Dakota State University Graduate School.

 - Complete the Secondary Selective Admission Process/Program Application and submit application materials through ATCAS (Athletic Training Centralized Application Service) or directly to Dr. Trevor Roiger, Athletic Training program director.
 Students wishing to apply directly to the M.S. in Athletic Training Program can do so by contacting Dr. Roiger at email@example.com and requesting the necessary application forms.
 When complete, these materials can be submitted directly to: